The Ultimate Guide To Small Business Health Insurance

 - Am I going to have a waiting period before employees are eligible to collect insurance?

 Your answers to these questions will help you know exactly what you need and where to look for the right health insurance providers.
-If you go prepared into your first meeting with an insurance agent or broker, you’ll be one step ahead of the game and off to the right start on your health insurance-buying journey.
+If you are prepared for your first meeting with an insurance agent or broker, you’ll be one step ahead of the game and off to the right start on your health insurance-buying journey.

-To receive an accurate health insurance quote from an insurance broker, you’ll need to provide some numbers and documentation.
+You’ll need to provide some numbers and documentation to receive an accurate health insurance quote from an insurance broker.
 Before you call an agent or a broker, make sure you have gathered and prepared the proper documents.
 Most often, you’ll need to provide:

 - Your business address